dixi83/hassio-addons/mqtt-s7-connector/README.md

 - [Home Assistant Community Addons](https://github.com/hassio-addons/)
 - [mqtt-s7connector](https://github.com/timroemisch/mqtt-s7-connector) developed by Tim Roemisch

-Special thanks to Franck Nijhof aka [Frenck](https://github.com/frenck) for all the work he does for the Home Assistant Community.
-If you read this please consider sponsoring him.

 ## TODO

 - add additional log levels to mqtt-s7-connector